amineHY/classification_iris_dataset/README.md

-#This project address the classification of the flower of iris a linear regression on the TensorFlow framework.
+#This project address the classification of the flower of iris a linear regression on the TensorFlow framework .

 ## The steps are as follows: